 Balancing your work life and your home life can be a challenge, especially for parents of young children.
 There just isn’t enough time in the day to get it all done.
 Don’t be discouraged and overwhelmed if this is how you are feeling.
 We have some tips to better manage your time and hopefully leave you feeling less frazzled.

 Meal plan.
 Coming home each night from work thinking “What are we having for dinner?” and then scrambling to prepare something relatively healthy is not fun.
-Take a few minutes during the weekend to plan your meals for the week, grocery shop and meal prep.
-It will make the end of the day more relaxing to spend with family if you aren’t stressed about figuring out what to make for dinner.
+Take a few minutes during the weekend to plan your meals for the week, grocery shop, and meal prep.
+It will make the end of the day more relaxing to spend with your family if you aren’t stressed about figuring out what to make for dinner.

 Create a more simplified life.
 Marie Kondo has inspired a national decluttering frenzy.
 We have so much stuff these days and it can feel stressful and overwhelming managing all the stuff.
 Over time go through each room in your home to declutter and organize.
 Your kids can even help with sorting through toys and games they’ve outgrown.
 Carve out chunks of time each month and soon you’ll have a house full of belongings that spark joy.

 Be present when you are home.
 The time we spend with our families is precious and fleeting, so resist the temptation to check work emails while you are with your children.
 Multitasking doesn’t make us more productive, it makes us more stressed!